fatiservae/SxPres/README.md

 .text
 This is a text in a slide.
 .list
-And this is a firtst item of a list.
+And this is a first item of a list.
 This is the second.
 Etc.
 ---